 The 6000D is organised by the Tourist Office with support from the municipalities of Aime la Plagne, la Plagne Tarentaise and the Société d’Aménagement de la Plagne.

 The 6000D is a “nature” event, following La Plagne’s network of trails and going via Bellecôte Glacier.
-The event is run in a single stage at your own pace, with last hourly barrier to Montchavin at 4.30 pm (km54) over 67km with 3400m of elevation gain going from the basilica in Aime la Plagne.
+The event is run in a single stage at your own pace, with last hourly barrier in Montchavin at 4.30 pm over 69km with 3400m of elevation gain going from the basilica in Aime.
 The course is marked out with specific markers – marks on the ground, tape and wooden sign posts.

-Please note: The race starts in Aime la Plagne at 5.00am to ensure better safety if the weather is bad higher up.
+Please note: The race starts in Aime at 5.00am on Saturday, July 29th 2023 to ensure better safety if the weather is bad higher up.

 Medical certificate or license compulsory for the registration.